HomeVMware Licensing

 What vSphere Standard Actually Was

-Before we compare, it's worth being precise about what Standard included — because there are some commonly misunderstood gaps in it that matter when you're evaluating VVF.
+Before we compare, it's worth being precise about what Standard included — because there are frequently misunderstood gaps in it that matter when evaluating VVF.

 Standard gave you a solid foundation: ESXi, vCenter Server Standard, vMotion, Storage vMotion, and High Availability (HA).
 For most small-to-mid deployments, that was enough.
 You could protect workloads with HA, migrate VMs between hosts with vMotion, and manage everything through vCenter.